 From Golden Gate Park, head on out towards the Castro for lunch.
 This is a bit far from Golden Gate Park, especially if you ended up at the windmills near Ocean Beach, so I suggest hopping in a rideshare to save time.

 Stop at Pink Triangle Park, a memorial park for the thousands of LGBTQ people that were killed in the Holocaust.
-A few other sights to see while in the Castro are the famous Castro Theater, and the rainbow crosswalk at 18th and Castro, a beloved photo spot.
+A few other sights to see while in the Castro are the famous Castro Theater, and the rainbow crosswalk at 18th and Castro, a beloved San Francisco photo spot.

 For food, try Starbelly which serves up California comfort food with a large amount of patio seating perfect for a warm day, or Tacorgasmico, a colorful Mexican restaurant serving delicious classics all on freshly handmade tortillas.